bit-docs/bit-docs-website/docs/bit-docs/plugins.md

 };
 ```

-Handling custom hooks like this will be covered later, but for now just know that's how the default generator plugin `bit-docs-generate-html` will get to handle the `html` hook specified in `the-plugin`.
+Handling custom hooks like this will be covered later, but for now just know that's how the generator plugin `bit-docs-generate-html` informs `bit-docs` that it wants to handle any `html` hook, such as the one specified in `the-plugin`.

-Once `bit-docs-generate-html` has downloaded all `dependencies` hooked into `html` by all plugins such as the example `the-plugin`, it will extract the specified front-end code into the generated website.
-The specified front-end code to extract comes from the `main` value of the downloaded plugin `package.json`.
+The `bit-docs-generate-html` plugin will download all those `dependencies` on the options objects hooked into `html` by plugins needing to load some dependencies on the front-end, such as `the-plugin`.
+It will then extract the specified front-end code into the generated website.
+The JavaScript or styles that `bit-docs-generate-html` loads into the front-end is determined by looking at the `main` value of the `package.json` of the dependency plugins that got downloaded (such as `the-plugin`'s `package.json`).

-In the case of the example plugin `the-plugin`, its `package.json` might look like:
+In the case of the example plugin, `the-plugin`, its `package.json` might look like:

 ```json
 {